learnbyexample/cli-computing/exercises/exercise-solutions.md

 **15)** Is the following command valid?
 If so, what would be the output?

 Yes, it is valid.
 Multiple slashes will be considered as a single slash.
+Any trailing slashes will be removed before determining the portion to be extracted.

 ```bash
 $ basename -s.txt ~///test.txt///